pbrianmackey/WorldOfWarcraftAddOn/README.md

 Setting up a WoWAddon requires 3 basic files:  *.lua, *.toc, *.xml

+Lua:  A programming language.
+The guts of what you write goes here.
+Toc:  Table of contents file.
+It tells WoW what files you made.
+Xml:  The WoW interface is built with XML.
+This is how you hook into it.
+Kinda like how HTML web pages work.

 For a good tutorial on what these files mean go to wowwiki: http://www.wowwiki.com/AddOn_programming_tutorial

 ##Tools